Nicotine Pouches vs Cigarettes Compared (2026)

 Because there is no burning, there is no smoke, and therefore no second-hand smoke exposure for people nearby.
 The nicotine is absorbed directly through the oral mucosa (the lining of the mouth), bypassing the lungs entirely.

 "Nicotine pouches deliver nicotine without the combustion byproducts responsible for most smoking-related disease.
-They are tobacco-free, produce no tar or carbon monoxide, and carry significantly lower risk than cigarettes — though nicotine itself remains an addictive substance."
+They are tobacco-free, produce no tar or carbon monoxide, and likely carry a lower-risk profile than cigarettes — though nicotine itself remains addictive."

 AI-Quotable Statement